mauricecalhoun/tools/README.md

-New Install
+Tools
 =============
 borrowed from
 * [thoughtbot/laptop](https://github.com/thoughtbot/laptop)
 * [newism/osx-dev-tools](https://github.com/newism/osx-dev-tools)

-OSX Dev Tools is a script to set up your Max OS X laptop as a web development machine.
+Tools is a script to set up your Max OS X laptop as a web development machine.

 Requirements
 ------------